luomus/laji-api/diary.md

 Old API filtered out non QNames from queries.
 For example, when querying named place with `?municipality=all`, the municipality filter was actually dropped from the query because "all" isn't a QName.
 New API bypasses all values and doesn't check if the queries make sense (other than checking for injections).
 This is left to the client's responsibility.

+## Annotations

+* `/annotation/convert` deprecated.
+At least laji.fi doesn't use it, I'm not aware what other system would use it.
+* When trying to create an annotation with duplicate tags or schematically incorrect tags, an error is thrown.
+Old API just filtered the duplicates & incorrect tags.
+* POST `/annotation` (annotation creation) doesn't accept "full document URI", like http://tun.fi/JX.1243 as the rootID.
+Only simple Qnames are accepted.
+* When removing an annotation, the persons to notify about it is dug from the warehouse's response's `editorUserIds`.
+Old API uses `editors` field but that's not documented in https://laji.fi/about/1400 so I hope this one is correct?  (ask Esko later)

 # Database changes

 > :warning: Production release